Get U Well

 Call 9-1-1 anytime if you think you may need emergency care.
 For example, call if:

-• You are dizzy or lightheaded
+• You are severely dizzy or lightheaded

 You can learn more about Mono by visiting the CDC (Centers for Disease Control and Prevention) Website